BitesPotatoBacks/docxsplit/README.md

 ## Execution Options

-Running this script will prompt you to input the name of your file -- But the script will look for your file in the directory your terminal is currently operating in.
-To get a file from a different folder, put your folders path (In quotes) at the end of the execution command, like so:
+When running, this script will prompt you to input the name of your DOCX file -- But, in doing so, the script will look for that file in _the directory your terminal is currently operating in._ To get split a DOCX file that is located in a different folder, put your folders path (In quotes) at the end of the execution command, like so:

 ```zsh
 ./docxsplit.sh "Your/Folder/Path/Here"